 Do you offer international shipping?

-Of course!
-I work with Fedex, since it is a good shipping company operating from Mexico.
+Of course.
+I work with UPS since it is the best shipping company operating from Mexico.
 Most of the works are sent to international destinations, especially to the US.
-It is possible to ship works anywhere in the world.
+So, there is no problem with sending works to any part of the world.

 Do I have to pay customs tax?

-Each country has different legislation and the import prices of artworks may vary.
-For example, in the US, no extra cost applies for importing artworks.
+Each country has different legislation, and the import prices of artworks may vary.
+For example, in the US, no extra cost applies to import artworks.
 If you live in another country, please check with your country’s customs office to determine if you must pay a tax when the shipment is received.

 How long does it take to get the work once the shipment is made?

-Once the work is prepared and packaged and out of the studio, the time to receive it is approximately 3 days.
-If the customer is not at home at the time of delivery, the company in charge of the shipment will contact him/her to set a new time for delivery.
+Once the work is prepared, packaged, and out of the studio, the time to receive it is approximately 7 days.
+If the customer is not at home at the delivery time, the company in charge of the shipment will contact to set a new time for delivery.

 What if my print arrives damaged?

-If the print is damaged in transit to its destination, it will be collected at the destination and will be replaced at no cost.
-To make a request for replacement, please send me an email with pictures of the damage within 7 days of receiving the work.
+If the print is damaged in transit to its destination, it will be collected at the destination and replaced at no cost.
+Please send me an email with pictures of the damage within 7 days of receiving the work to request a replacement.

 How I should handle the prints?

-The handling of the prints is very important in optimizing their preservation.
-Always, cover your hands with 100% cotton white gloves, in order to not impregnate the paper with sweat or smudges from fingerprints, since these secretions may alter the chemical stability of the photographic medium.
+The handling of the prints is critical in optimizing their preservation.
+Always cover your hands with 100% cotton white gloves to not impregnate the paper with sweat or smudges from fingerprints since these secretions may alter the photographic medium’s chemical stability.
 Always handle the print by its white borders; never touch the printed image directly.
-Also, be careful not to rub the image with any rigid material – like paper or a rag – because this could cause scratches.
+Also, be careful not to rub the image with any rigid material —like paper or a rag— because this could cause scratches.
 If the image has attracted some dust, you should gently remove the dust with a fine antistatic brush.

 How should I frame the photographs?

-Only 100% acid-free materials should be used in all elements of framing; including the mat, adhesive tape, the back or the frame.
-Glue, and other non-reversible procedures, should never be used on the photographs.
-It is also highly recommended to use a glass with UV protection to extend the life of the photographic print.
-The best suggestion is to consult with your professional framing service to ensure that a preservative type of framing material is utilized.
+Only 100% acid-free materials should be used in all framing elements, including the mat, adhesive tape, back, and frame.
+Glue, and other non-reversible procedures, should never be used in the photographs.
+It is also highly recommended to use a glass with UV protection to extend the print’s life.
+The best suggestion is to consult with your professional framing service to ensure that preservative framing materials are utilized.

-All prints are printed on demand.
+All prints are created on-demand.
 This ensures that the customer always receives a freshly-made print.
 Stored prints are never sold.

-What is the life expectancy of a print?
+What is the life expectancy of an author print?

-If all recommended quality standards for the handling and framing of the print are followed and the work is exhibited under correct ambient lighting conditions, then the print can last for more than 100 years without significant changes.
+If all recommended quality standards for the handling and framing are followed, and the work is exhibited under correct ambient lighting conditions, then the print can last for more than 100 years without significant changes.